 The swivel-focus-swivel-shoot procedure is easier with a larger tripod which allows you to swivel the camera with one hand while holding down the shutter button half-way with the other; although, here too, an assistant holding a focusing matte in just the right position means you don't have to swivel to focus.
 Just compose and shoot.

 Above: a good tripod allows you to position the camera vertically, and rotate in all three dimensions: roll, pitch, and yaw.

 3. Composing the shot.
 By "composing the shot" we mean getting the right bits in, and cutting distracting bits out.
 Distracting bits include picnic tables, children's toys, garbage cans, kiosks, beer bottles, drain pipes, bushes, cars, people, your shadow, your feet, "the furniture of the universe" as Bertrand Russell once said.
 Bicycle enthusiasts want to see the bicycle.
-Below are several negative examples (all my own); these are some of the backgrounds to avoid:
+Below are several negative examples (all my own); these are some of the backgrounds to avoid (mouse-over for captions):